josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 - the burden of error falls on citizens rather than institutions;
 - consent is inferred from general political support rather than specific public authorisation.

+The problem is therefore not merely whether a particular technology is lawful in isolation.
+It is whether multiple individually describable systems can accumulate into an infrastructure of control whose combined function was never clearly described, authorised, or scrutinised as such.

 ---

 ## ⚖️ The Constitutional Issue